Georges Giralt PhD Award

 The high reputation of the Georges Giralt PhD Award is based on the prominent role of the awarding institution euRobotics.
 With more than 250 member organisations, euRobotics represents the academic and industrial robotics community in Europe.
 Moreover, it provides the European robotics community with a legal entity to engage in a public/private partnership with the European Commission.
+The award is covered by various media.

-Entitled for participation for the Georges Giralt PhD Award are all robotics-related dissertations which have been successfully defended at a European university.
+Entitled for participation in the Georges Giralt PhD Award are all robotics-related dissertations which have been successfully defended at a European university.
 The US-American counterpart is the Dick Volz Award.